 Financial Condition / Capital Resources

-During the six months ended April 30, 2021, the Company recorded a net profit of $421,796 and, as at April 30, 2021 the Company had an accumulated deficit of $39,471,756 and working capital of $3,935,156.
-The Company is maintaining its Woxna Graphite Mine on a “production-ready” basis to minimize costs and is conducting ongoing research and development to produce higher specialty products.
-The Company anticipates that it has sufficient funding to meet anticipated levels of corporate administration and overheads for the ensuing twelve months however, it will need additional capital to provide working capital and recommence operations at the Woxna Graphite Mine and/or modernize the plant to produce value added production, to fund future development of the Norra Karr Property and complete the tendering process and, if successful, exploration activities in Romania.
+During the three months ended April 30, 2022, the Company recorded a net loss of $790,120 and, as of April 30, 2022 the Company had an accumulated deficit of $43,988,739 and working capital of $2,396,484.
+The Company is maintaining its Woxna Graphite Mine on a “production-ready” basis to minimize costs and is conducting ongoing research and development to produce higher value specialty products.
+The Company is also evaluating a potential restart of production at the Woxna Graphite Mine.
+The Company anticipates that it has sufficient funding to meet anticipated levels of corporate administration and overheads for the ensuing twelve months however, it will need additional capital to provide working capital and recommence operations at the Woxna Graphite Mine and/or establish a production facility for the Anode Project, to fund future development of the Norra Karr Property and complete exploration activities in Romania.
 There is no assurance such additional capital will be available to the Company on acceptable terms or at all.
 In the longer term the recoverability of the carrying value of the Company’s long-lived assets is dependent upon the Company’s ability to preserve its interest in the underlying mineral property interests, the discovery of economically recoverable reserves, the achievement of profitable operations and the ability of the Company to obtain financing to support its ongoing exploration programs and mining operations.
 See also “COVID-19”.

-The report for the quarter ending July 31, 2021, is expected to be published on or about September 27, 2021.
+The report for three months ending July 31, 2022, is expected to be published on or about September 28, 2022.

 On behalf of the Board of Directors,